SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 {{< /c8y-admon-caution >}}

-The diagram 'Notification 2.0 topics and subscriptions' immediately following shows three subscriptions that have been created in {{< product-c8y-iot >}} that are forwarding notification messages into two topics in the messaging service.
+The diagram 'Notification 2.0 topics and subscriptions' immediately following shows three subscriptions that have been created in {{< product-c8y-iot >}} that are forwarding notification messages into two topics in the Messaging Service.

 The 'temperature' topic is receiving measurements from the leftmost and centrally depicted subscriptions.
 Both of these have a managed object context and they both include messages from the measurement API only.